Skip to content

 4.1.3) Use data analysis and performance metrics to pinpoint specific issues and opportunities for enhancement.

-See also SOP for Procurement Audit and Review
+See also SOP for IT Systems Used in Procurement

 4.2) Prioritization of Improvement Projects: